thradams/cake/docs/remove_phase_2.md

 ```c
 #define ABC
 ```
-But if we had one space before B. This would be the same as
+But if we had one space before B, this would be the same as

 ```c
 #define A BC
 ```
-With this proposal we have a error while parcing identifer A.
-This will promove clarification because the code will have to be write as
+With this proposal, we will have an error while parsing the identifier A. This will promote clarification because the code will have to be written as
 ```c
 #define AB \
 C